UK-EU talks aim to defuse Brexit tensions over N Ireland

 British, Irish and Northern Ireland politicians all expressed alarm at the plan, and the EU dropped the idea.

+Gove said the U.K. would use “all instruments at its disposal” if a solution could not be found, in a suggestion Britain could trigger an emergency clause allowing it to deviate from the Northern Ireland Protocol — the same measure the EU briefly planned to invoke last week.

-British Prime Minister Boris Johnson accused the EU of undermining the Northern Ireland Protocol with its vaccines move.
-He tweeted that there must be “urgent action urgent action from the EU to resolve outstanding problems with Protocol implementation.”
+British Prime Minister Boris Johnson accused the EU of undermining the protocol with its vaccines move, and said the U.K. would "do everything we need to do ... to ensure that there is no barrier down the Irish Sea.”

 Sefcovic tweeted that protecting peace in Northern Ireland “has always been EU’s absolute priority.”